PhotIQA: A photoacoustic image data set with image quality ratings

 \subsection{Photoacoustic imaging and IQA}

-Photoacoustic imaging (PAI) is an emerging medical imaging modality with important clinical applications such as inflammatory bowel disease, cardiovascular diseases, and breast cancer~\cite{ASSI2023100539}.
+Photoacoustic imaging (PAI) is an emerging medical imaging modality with important clinical applications, such as inflammatory bowel disease, cardiovascular diseases, and breast cancer~\cite{ASSI2023100539}.
 It is a multi-physics modality, combining interactions of both light and sound with tissue.
-To reconstruct an image of the parameter of interest in PA imaging - the optical absorption coefficient - two inverse problems have to be solved: the acoustic inverse problem to reconstruct an image of absorbed energy density and the optical inverse problem of recovering optical absorption, scattering, and the Gr\"uneisen parameter.
-Through limitations in the measurement hardware and non-uniqueness of absorption and scattering, both inverse problems are not trivial to solve, and PA imaging thus suffers a variety of artifacts that can significantly affect the interpretability and clinical utility of the images~\cite{rietberg2025artifacts,else2025confounding}.
+To reconstruct an image of the parameter of interest in PAI - the optical absorption coefficient - two inverse problems have to be solved: the acoustic inverse problem to reconstruct an image of absorbed energy density, and the optical inverse problem of recovering optical absorption, scattering, and the Gr\"uneisen parameter.
+Through limitations in the measurement hardware and non-uniqueness of absorption and scattering, both inverse problems are not trivial to solve, and PAI thus suffers a variety of artifacts that can significantly affect the interpretability and clinical utility of the images~\cite{rietberg2025artifacts,else2025confounding}.

-The inverse problems of PA imaging pertain to accurately visualizing molecular distributions and determining functional tissue information from PA time series measurements~\cite{Janek5}.
-It is important to identify suitable measures that can objectively assess the quality of photoacoustic image reconstructions, as finding the optimal reconstruction algorithm for the acoustic inverse problem given a certain hardware configuration is crucial for all further steps.
+The inverse problems of PAI pertain to accurately visualizing molecular distributions and determining functional tissue information from PA time series measurements~\cite{Janek5}.
+It is important to identify suitable measures that can objectively assess the quality of PA image reconstructions, as finding the optimal reconstruction algorithm for the acoustic inverse problem given a certain hardware configuration is crucial for all further steps.